chaycarnell/MERN-Socket.io/README.md

 # MERN template

-A simple MERN app template that includes socket.io for some realtime fun
+A simple MERN app template that includes socket.io for some real-time fun

 ### Getting Started